Emotional agility

 In my words:

-We inhabit one side of the lemniscate; namely, of emotional rigidity.
-We emphasise being strong and positive "wow how clever she is strong" we say when someone just carries on after a near death.
-And so unconsciously place a judgement on emotions, which are not.
-Life is unpredictable and the world is turbulent, and we are human, so we all have fear, anger, shame, feel powerless at times, sad, guilty, resentful, jealous and desperate.
-If these emotions are not allowed to be there, they go underground and actually gain power.
-Or we start to coincide with our emotions: I AM angry, I am being short-changed, our ego takes over.
-Instead, we can say I have anger or I feel anger.
+We often inhabit only one side of the lemniscate: the side of emotional rigidity.
+We emphasize being strong and positive—“Wow, how impressive that she stays strong,” we say when someone carries on after the loss of a loved one.
+In doing so, we unintentionally judge emotions that don’t fit this narrative.
+Life is unpredictable, the world is turbulent, and we are human.
+That means we all experience fear, anger, shame, powerlessness, sadness, guilt, resentment, jealousy, and despair at times.
+If these emotions are not allowed to exist, they go underground and gain power.
+Alternatively, we might become consumed by them: I am angry, I am wronged, letting our ego take the wheel.
+Instead, we can take a different approach: I feel anger or I have anger.
+By naming the emotion without becoming it, we create space to process and navigate it more healthily.

 Acknowledge and name concretely